reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 `Publisher` is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its `Subscriber`(s).
 A `Publisher` can serve multiple `Subscriber`s subscribed through `subscribe(Subscriber)` dynamically at various points in time.
 It's used to publish data asynchronously, and in the code, it represents the body of the HTTP response, providing a stream of byte buffers.

+### RxJava Classes

 Now let's get familiar with the RxJava noteworthy classes.

 The [Observable](https://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Observable.html) class is the non-backpressured, optionally multivalued base reactive class that offers factory methods, intermediate operators and the ability to consume synchronous and/ or asynchronous reactive data flows.
-Its `fromPublisher()` method converts an arbitrary Reactive stream `Publisher` into a `Observable`.
+Its `fromPublisher()` method converts an arbitrary reactive stream `Publisher` into a `Observable`.
 Its `map()` method returns a `Observable` that applies a specified function to each item emitted by the current `Observable` and emits the results of these function applications.
 Furthermore, `materialize()` method returns a `Observable` that represents all the emissions and notifications from the current `Observable` into emissions marked with their original types within `Notification` objects.

-The [Flowable](https://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Flowable.html) class that implements the Reactive Streams `Publisher` Pattern and offers factory methods, intermediate operators and the ability to consume reactive data flows.
-Reactive Streams operates with `Publishers` which `Flowable` extends.
-Many operators therefore accept general `Publishers` directly and allow direct interoperation with other Reactive Streams implementations.
+The [Flowable](https://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Flowable.html) class that implements the reactive streams `Publisher` pattern, offers factory methods, intermediate operators and the ability to consume reactive data flows.
+Reactive streams operates with `Publishers` which `Flowable` extends.
+Many operators therefore accept general `Publishers` directly and allow direct interoperation with other reactive streams implementations.

+### Testing the Reactive Request Processing

 Now let's test out reactive functionality: